 It bypasses the Google chart tools and equation editor.
 You enter the equation in the toolbar and it creates an image of your equation, rather than having it typed directly into your document.
 You can reverse-engineer this by hitting “De-render equation.”

 Flat Music Notation helps you write, transcribe, and listen to your music in the tool.
 Once you’re done writing it, you can listen to the music you’ve written and edited it accordingly before putting your composition into your document.

 7. VexTab Music Notation

-VexTab Music Notation allows you to construct sheet music in your Google Doc.
-This one differs from Flat Music Notation because it acts as a “LaTex” typeset function mentioned above would, only for advanced music.
-It then generates a sheet music image for your use.
+VexTab Music Notation lets you to construct sheet music in your Google Doc.
+This one differs from Flat Music Notation because it acts as a “LaTex” typeset function mentioned above but for advanced music.
+It generates a sheet music image for your use.